akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DHCP-Configuration-and-Troubleshooting/README.md

 ---

-## 🧾 Scenario (Real-World Context)
+## 🧾 Scenario

-A user reports:
+In this lab, I simulated a support case where a user reported:

 > “My system is connected to the network, but I’m not getting an IP address.”

-This is a common issue in enterprise environments and can affect:
+This type of issue is common in enterprise environments and can prevent users from accessing internal resources or logging into the domain.

-* Network access
-* Domain login
-* Internet connectivity

 ---